MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Minimal Classes and Well-Quasi-Ordering

-\begin{proof} The class is $\Gamma$.
-It is hereditary by definition and has unbounded clique-width by Lemma~\ref{lem:unbounded}.
-Thus, it remains to show that for every class $\mathcal{C} \subseteq \Gamma$, if $\mathcal{C}$ has unbounded clique-width, then $\mathcal{C}$ contains an infinite anti-chain of unbounded clique-width.
+\begin{proof}[Proof of Theorem~\ref{thm:non-minimal-existence}] The class $\mathcal{T}$ is hereditary by definition and has unbounded clique-width by Lemma~\ref{lem:unbounded}.
+Thus, it remains to show that for every class $\mathcal{C} \subseteq \mathcal{T}$, if $\mathcal{C}$ has unbounded clique-width, then $\mathcal{C}$ contains an antichain of unbounded clique-width.